dp2305/intro-to-prog-game/Issues List.md

 10. After defeating an enemy, players couldn't encounter any enemies in other locations
 	- Discovered by Dutt
 	- Fixed by resetting the enemy encounter state after each battle
+11. Story items were unable to be 'used' as an option
+	- Discovered by Aditya
+	- Fixed by using a `boolean` on the the player instead using a `boolean` used for combat
+12. The player was still able to play the game after being defeated by an enemy
+	- Discovered by Kai
+	- Fixed by using a global variable in the `Combat` class instead of instantiating one every time the fight began
+13. Items selected at the start of the game were not being added to the backpack
+	- Discovered by Aditya
+	- Fixed by editing the `switch case` statement as it was still checking for `chars` instead of `ints`